Trump Turns Debate Into Farce

 Trump brought chaos to the debate in the same manner he has brought chaos to the presidency.
 It was a disgraceful performance from a man who has disgraced a once-venerable office and brought needless suffering and division to a once-proud nation.

-Biden didn’t exactly have an exemplary night either, frequently stammering as he tried in vein to get a word in edgewise.
+Biden didn’t exactly have an exemplary night either, frequently stammering as he tried in vain to get a word in edgewise.
 At the end of the day, Biden supporters will be furious that their candidate was barely given a chance to speak, Trump supporters will love the way their candidate used his bully pulpit to be a bully, and what few undecided voters there are remaining will be left scratching their heads and asking themselves what the hell did we all just witness.

 Trump’s strategy, if you could call it a strategy, appeared to be to run roughshod over the proceedings.
 Time and again, moderator Chris Wallace scolded the president like a kindergarten teacher would a child.